Let’s travel to the most amazing country on Earth!

 How to visit the Milan Duomo terrace?

-Milan is one of the most beautiful cities in Italy and one of its most classic symbols is its magnificent Duomo.
-Did you know that you can have a unique experience and climb up to the Cathedral terrace?
+How to visit the Milan Duomo terrace?
+Milan is one of the most beautiful cities in Italy, and one of its most classic symbols is its magnificent Duomo.
+Did you know that you can have a unique experience and climb up to the cathedral terrace?
 I don’t even need to say that the view from the top is breathtaking, do I?
-Well then: today you will get to know everything about visiting Milan Duomo terrace.
-Here at Your Travel to Italy with Ana Patricia you make the trip of your dreams !!!
+Well, then, today you will get to know everything about visiting the Milan Duomo terrace.
+Here at Your Travel to Italy with Ana Patricia you make the trip of your dreams!!!
 ALSO: see our “Accommodation in Italy – Tips for your holidays!”

 Video showing the Terrace of the Duomo in Milan!